korbexmachina/SlugBites/README.md

 Created by:
 Korben Tompkin, Cheuk Pui Lam, and Kayla Barker

-Note: SlugBites is currently in active development
+Note: SlugBites is no longer in active development